webflow-development/webflow.github.io/_posts/2025-06-23-bicep-deployment-solution.md

 ![Bicep Deployment Pipeline Overview](/assets/2025-06-08-bicep-deployment-solution/bicep-deployment-solution-pipeline.png)

-- Developer pushes Bicep code changes to GitLab using VS Code.
-- The push triggers a GitLab CI pipeline defined in `bicep.gitlab-ci.yml`.
-- The pipeline runs in a Docker-based GitLab Runner using the `bicep-base-image`.
-- Pipeline steps:
-  - Lint and build the Bicep code into ARM JSON files as artifacts.
-  - Pass the artifacts to the validation and deployment stages.
-  - Validate deployments for test and production using Azure PowerShell.
-  - Deploy the validated code as Azure deployment stack(s) to Azure test and production environments.
+When a developer pushes Bicep code changes to GitLab using Visual Studio Code, the action triggers a GitLab CI pipeline defined in the `bicep.gitlab-ci.yml` file.
+This pipeline runs within a Docker-based GitLab Runner that uses the `bicep-base-image` to ensure a consistent environment.
+The pipeline first lints and builds the Bicep code, generating ARM JSON files as artifacts.
+These artifacts are then passed to the validation and deployment stages.
+The pipeline validates deployments for both test and production environments using Azure PowerShell, and upon successful validation, deploys the code as Azure deployment stacks to the respective Azure test and production environments.

 # Prerequisites